Howie Mandel on Dental Anxiety

 - Have an agreement with your dental professional ahead of time about signaling them if you do experience discomfort.

-If you do have a tough time seeing dentists, we would be happy to see at our office.
-We would happy to help you to overcome any dental fears and anxiety.
+If you do have a tough time seeing dentists, we would love to see you at our office.
+We’d be happy to help you to overcome any dental fears or anxiety.

 We hope to see you soon.